jmoraceron/data-science-portfolio/README.md

 Hello!
-I'm Johana and this is my Data scientist portfolio.
+I'm Johana and this is my data analyst and data science portfolio.
 This overview only provides brief descriptions of each project.
 For a comprehensive understanding, it is recommended to explore each project individually for more detailed insights.
 Thank you for reading!

 _________________________________________________________________________________________________________________________________________________